 - Assessment of other areas of mental health and development

 - Assessment of difficulties & disorders commonly occurring with Autistic Spectrum Disorders (ADHD, Anxiety, Depression)

-All of our assessments conform to NICE Guidelines (National Institute of Clinical Excellence), which stipulate what all clinicians should be doing for children and young people.
-We have therefore always been able to work well together with Local Authorities and Health Services, with whom we build positive collaborative relationships.
+All of our assessments conform to NICE Guidelines (National Institute of Clinical Excellence), which stipulate what all clinicians should be doing for clients in our care.
+We have therefore always been able to work well together with Local Authorities and Health Services, with whom we have built positive collaborative relationships.

 Format of Assessment

 You will meet with one of our experienced team members for an initial consultation where you can talk through your concerns and any difficulties you have, and ask any questions you may have.
 Following this, we will discuss with you whether of not further assessment is indicated, and a plan will be developed with some, but not necessarily all, of the following elements:

 2. Observation of the child at nursery/school (if appropriate)

 3. Specialist play assessment (Autism Diagnostic Observation Schedule – ADOS 2)